core-infra-svcs/dashboard-api-go/client/docs/MonitorApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetOrganizationSummaryTopSsidsByUsageRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetOrganizationSummaryTopDevicesByUsageRequest struct via the builder pattern

 Name | Type | Description  | Notes